cablemp5/floor-is-lava/README.md

 # Overview

 floorIsLava is a simple Spigot plugin that allows you to play the floor is lava minigame seen in popular Minecraft videos!
 Lava will slowly rise from the floor, burning everything in its path!
 The last player standing wins!
-This plugin is extremely customizable, and allows you to change almost every setting in game.
-You can even make the void rise. [**Installing this plugin**](#download-and-installation) is as simple as placing the FloorIsLava.jar file in your plugins folder.
+This plugin is highly customizable, and allows you to change every setting in-game. [**To install this plugin**](#download-and-installation) download and place the FloorIsLava.jar file in your plugins folder!

 **Customizable settings:**
-- The time between each rise
+- The delay between each rise
 - The world border size
 - The block that rises
 - The starting height
+- The in-game overlay

 # Download and Installation